 Information on playing GameBoy, GameBoy Color and GameBoy Advance games on your GameCube.

-– If you want the best quality from your GameCube, you’ll need the official component video
+– If you want the best quality from your GameCube, you’ll need a GameCube with the digital-out port.

 – If you’re only a casual GameCube user and don’t use the GameBoy Player Adapter, I’d strongly recommend just using a Wii, as early models are fully backward-compatible, including the actual controllers.
 Also, the Wii opens up an amazing door of opportunity, as described in the Wii section of this site.